brimdata/zed/zng/docs/zeek-compat.md

 ## Type-Specific Details

-As `zq` acts as a reference implementation for ZNG, it's helpful to understand how it reads the following Zeek data types into ZNG equivalents and writes them back out again in Zeek log format.
-Other ZNG implementations (should they exist) may handle these differently.
+As `zq` acts as a reference implementation for ZSON/ZNG, it's helpful to understand how it reads the following Zeek data types into ZSON equivalents and writes them back out again in Zeek log format.
+Other ZSON implementations (should they exist) may handle these differently.

-Multiple Zeek types discussed below are represented via a [type alias](spec.md#2117-alias-typedef) to one of ZNG's [primitive types](spec.md#5-primitive-types).
-The use of the alias maintains the history of the field's original Zeek type such that `zq` may restore it if/when the field may be later output again in Zeek format.
+Multiple Zeek types discussed below are represented via a [type alias](spec.md#2117-alias-typedef) to one of ZSON's [primitive types](spec.md#5-primitive-types).
+The use of the ZSON type names maintains the history of the field's original Zeek type such that `zq` may restore it if/when the field may be later output again in Zeek format.
 Knowledge of its original Zeek type may also enable special operations in ZQL that are unique to